Clear Skin and Strong Mental Health.

 If you’re wondering what you should do about this, there are a few things you can do to help both your skin and your mental health.

 If your anxiety or depression is severe, you may want to seek therapy.
 A therapist can help with your depression by identifying the causes of your depression and looking for solutions.
-Or, you may just need someone to talk to, a service which a therapist can provide.
-If you’re always busy, online therapy may be a resource worth looking at, as you can get help anywhere, any time.
+Or, you may just need someone to talk to, a service that a therapist can provide.
+If you’re always busy, online therapy may be a resource worth looking at, as you can get help anywhere, at any time.

 Soak in a Tub

 Soaking in a bathtub, especially with some Epsom salts or anything else that calms or soothes the skin, can help with both your anxiety and depression, as well as your skin.
 Taking a hot bath is always a great way to relieve stress, and if you’re feeling burdened, then try a nice, long soak.